brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 ::: bq
 ::: addu
-A structured bindings pack is dependent if the type of its initializer is:
+A structured bindings pack is dependent if, letting `E` denote the type of its
+initializer:

-- dependent ([temp.dep.type]), and
+- `E` is dependent ([temp.dep.type]), and
-- it is neither a member of the current instantiation nor, in the context of a function template, a local class
+- `E` is not a member of the current instantiation, and
+- either `E` is not a local class or `E` inherits from a type that is dependent.

 [ *Example:*